sonatype-nexus-community/iq-webhook-listener/README.md

 # WebHook Integrations for Nexus Platform

 To contribute back your own extensions please fork and submit a PR!
-For Questions feel free to reach out to - moose/other@sonatype.com?
+For Questions feel free to reach out to - moose@sonatype.com?

 There are a couple of different ways to deploy the IQ-Webhooks piece.
 You can deploy it locally on a VM via a local go install or using a Docker Image.
 This guide will cover both.

 ## What is this?

 This is a basic webhook listener that will consume events, and perform an IQ Lifecycle scan.
 There is a listener configured to receive the IQ Server Scan response for future integrations.
+You will need to enable the [Automatic Applications feature in IQ Server](https://help.sonatype.com/iqserver/managing/application-management/managing-automatic-applications#app)

 ## What to download?